Spanglish: Spanglish patterns

 Spanglish is informal, although speakers can consistently judge the grammaticality of a phrase or sentence.
 From a linguistic point of view, Spanglish often is mistakenly labeled many things.
 Spanglish is not a creole or dialect of Spanish because, though people claim they are native Spanglish speakers, Spanglish itself is not a language on its own, but speakers speak English or Spanish with a heavy influence from the other language.
-The definition of Spanglish has been unclearly explained by scholars and linguists despite being noted so often.
+The definition of Spanglish has been unclearly explained by scholars and linguists, contributing to misconceptions.
 Spanglish is the fluid exchange of language between English and Spanish, present in the heavy influence in the words and phrases used by the speaker.
+Spanglish is currently considered a hybrid language practice by linguists.
+Some linguists refer to Spanglish as "Spanish-English code-switching", though there is some influence of borrowing, and lexical and grammatical shifts as well.

-Spanglish is currently considered a hybrid language practice by linguists–many actually refer to Spanglish as "Spanish-English code-switching", though there is some influence of borrowing, and lexical and grammatical shifts as well.
+In modern times, research has progressed from viewing Spanglish as a altogether different, less educated, form of code-switching to recognizing that it is indeed the same code-switching phenemona that occurs between bilinguals worldwide.
+Though code-switching can be considered a controversial issue in the discussion of Spanglish phenomena, the daily use of code-switching is highly likely for bilingual speakers.

 The inception of Spanglish is due to the influx of native Spanish speaking Latin American people into North America, specifically the United States of America.
-As mentioned previously, the phenomenon of Spanglish can be separated into two different categories: code switching, and borrowing, lexical and grammatical shifts.
-Codeswitching has sparked controversy because it is seen "as a corruption of Spanish and English, a 'linguistic pollution' or 'the language of a "raced", underclass people'".
-For example, a fluent bilingual speaker addressing another bilingual speaker might engage in code switching with the sentence, "I'm sorry I cannot attend next week's meeting porque tengo una obligación de negocios en Boston, pero espero que I'll be back for the meeting the week after"—which means, "I'm sorry I cannot attend next week's meeting because I have a business obligation in Boston, but I hope to be back for the meeting the week after".
+As well as the interaction between Spanish and English in US colonies, like Puerto Rico.
+As mentioned previously, the phenomenon of Spanglish can be separated into two different categories: code-switching, and borrowing, lexical and grammatical shifts.
+Code-switching has sparked controversy because it is seen "as a corruption of Spanish and English, a 'linguistic pollution' or 'the language of a "raced", underclass people'".
+For example, a fluent bilingual speaker addressing another bilingual speaker might engage in code-switching with the sentence, "I'm sorry I cannot attend next week's meeting porque tengo una obligación de negocios en Boston, pero espero que I'll be back for the meeting the week after"—which means, "I'm sorry I cannot attend next week's meeting because I have a business obligation in Boston, but I hope to be back for the meeting the week after".
+However, many studies have shown that it actually takes a high level of proficiency in both languages to code-switch, so these utterances are not a corruption, but a strategic use of the high proficiency a speaker has to communicate fluidly in conversation.

 Calques

 Calques are translations of entire words or phrases from one language into another.
+Seen as the literal translation of English words to Spanish with the addition of a local Spanish accent.
 They represent the simplest forms of Spanglish, as they undergo no lexical or grammatical structural change.
 The use of calques is common throughout most languages, evident in the calques of Arabic exclamations used in Spanish.